 Naturally, there were no references given for these assertions.
 There was even a section about “distance healing”.

-Where do I begin with all this garbage?
-There is not a scrap of evidence amongst the pseudoscience that has foundation.
+There is not a scrap of evidence among the pseudoscience that has foundation.
 Even the assertion that “A bio-magnetic field can also be created by passing electric currents though living tissue as has been used for medical diagnoses and treatments for almost a century for example in ECG & MRI scanning” is wrong.
 An ECG does not involve passing an electric current through the tissues.
 It detects electric current from the depolarisation of the heart muscle.
 An MRI scan uses an extremely strong magnetic field to distort hydrogen atoms.
 It does not pass an electric current through the body.
 As for the assertion that “Reiki is often referred to as an intelligent form of healing”, no one with any intelligence can possible lap up this incredible rubbish.